jenkinsci/docker-inbound-agent/README.md

 * `JENKINS_DIRECT_CONNECTION`: (`HOST:PORT`) Connect directly to this TCP agent port, skipping the HTTP(S) connection parameter download.
 * `JENKINS_INSTANCE_IDENTITY`: The base64 encoded InstanceIdentity byte array of the Jenkins master.
 When this is set, the agent skips connecting to an HTTP(S) port for connection info.
 * `JENKINS_PROTOCOLS`: Specify the remoting protocols to attempt when `JENKINS_INSTANCE_IDENTITY` is provided.

+## Windows Jenkins Java Opts

+The processing of the JENKINS_JAVA_OPTS environment variable or -JenkinsJavaOpts command line parameter follow the [https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_parsing?view=powershell-7.3](command parsing semantics of Powershell).
+This means that if a parameter contains any characters that are part of an expression in Powershell, it will need to be surrounded by quotes.
+For example:

+-XX:+PrintCommandLineFlags --show-version

+This would need to be escaped with quotes like this:

+"-XX:+PrintCommandLineFlags" --show-version

+Or another example:
+-Dsome.property=some value --show-version

+This would need to be escaped like this:

+"-Dsome.property='some value'" --show-version

 ## Configuration specifics